hackalog/hackalog.github.io/_posts/2020-01-20-virtualenvs.md

 I hear a lot of opinons in this space, stated as facts.
 Like the mantra [Strong opinions, loosely held][SOLH], except without the second part.

-While not myths exactly, I'm going to bust a few of these opinions, or at least try to convince you that while it may be a perfectly good solution for your use case, that doesn't mean it solves **my** (or my customers') problems.
+While not myths exactly, I'm going to bust a few of these opinions.
+They may be a perfectly good solution for *your* use case, but that doesn't mean it solves *my* problems, or those of my customers.

 ### Pipenv the officially recommended Python packaging tool from Python.org